Two women enjoy a fancy afternoon tea with sweet treats.

 The Tea Lounge

 Located on Piccadilly Street, the Tea Lounge is an artisan tea shop that explores quality loose-leaf teas from around the world, served in traditional and contemporary styles with baked goods and light snacks.
-Afternoon tea is served on select Sundays.
+Afternoon tea is served on Wednesday through Sunday.

 Location: 268 Piccadilly Street, London